 Cardamom contains potassium, calcium, and magnesium.
 100 g pods contain 1119 mg of this essential electrolyte.
 Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure.
 The human body uses copper for the production of red blood cells.

 Additionally, it is also an excellent source of iron and manganese.
-100 g pods contain 13.97 mg or 175% of daily required levels of iron.
-Iron required for red blood cell formation and cellular metabolism.
+100 g pods contain 13.97 mg or 175% of the daily required levels of iron.
+Iron is required for red blood cell formation and cellular metabolism.
 Manganese is a co-factor for the enzyme, superoxide dismutase, a potent free-radical scavenger.
-Cardamon is also rich in many vital vitamins, including riboflavin, niacin, vitamin-C– essential for optimum health.
+Cardamon is also rich in many vital vitamins, including riboflavin, niacin, and vitamin C– essential for optimum health.

 The Amazing Health Benefits of Golden Paste